 Our research

-Autoimmune regulator (Aire) is a unique transcriptional regulator.
-Classically, Aire is known as a master regulator of autoimmunity and is abundantly expressed in a subset of medullary thymic epithelial cells.
-Specifically, Aire regulates the transcriptional expression of self antigens so that these antigens can be processed and presented to naive T-lymphocytes.
-Loss of function mutations in Aire are causative for the disease autoimmune-polyendocrinopathy-candidiasis-ectodermal dystrophy (APECED).
+Autoimmune regulator (AIRE) is a unique transcriptional regulator.
+Classically, AIRE is known as a master regulator of autoimmunity and is expressed in a subset of medullary thymic epithelial cells.
+Specifically, AIRE regulates the transcriptional expression of self antigens so that these antigens can be processed and presented to naive T-lymphocytes.
+Loss of function mutations in AIRE are causative for the disease autoimmune-polyendocrinopathy-candidiasis-ectodermal dystrophy (APECED).
 These patients often present with many skin abnormalities including hair loss, nail dystrophy, vitiligo, and oral mucocutaneous candidiasis.

-Recently published data indicate Aire becomes abundantly expressed in skin keratinocytes in response to acute and chronic stressors (Hobbs et al., Nature Genetics, 2015).
-A central focus of the Hobbs Lab is to elucidate when, where, how, and why Aire is expressed and functional in skin.
+Our published data indicate AIRE becomes abundantly expressed in skin keratinocytes in response to acute and chronic stressors (Hobbs et al., Nature Genetics, 2015).
+A central focus of the Hobbs Lab is to elucidate when, where, how, and why AIRE is expressed and functional in skin.

 Guiding hypotheses for the Hobbs Lab